Eunit99/emmanuel-uchenna-poolside-assessment/README.md

 Got it.
 Your project is a Jellyfin client for Android TV, Nvidia Shield, and Amazon Fire TV devices.
 It includes various components for handling media playback, user interfaces, and interactions with the Jellyfin server.

-Here are some key components and their roles:

-1. **PlaybackControllerHelper.kt**: Manages media playback, including subtitle handling and media segment actions.
-2. **CustomPlaybackOverlayFragment.java**: Handles the playback overlay UI, including live TV guide, channel switching, and playback controls.
-3. **Overscan.kt**: Provides a modifier for applying default overscan padding values to UI components.
-4. **VideoManager.java**: Manages video playback using ExoPlayer, including track selection, playback speed, and audio settings.

-The project structure includes various directories for handling different aspects of the application, such as UI components, data repositories, and service integrations.
-The project also uses dependency injection with Koin and includes support for live TV, media playback, and user interactions.

-If you have any specific questions or need further assistance with any part of the project, feel free to ask!